salmaalahmad320-blip/lead-qualification-n8n/README.md

 ## Tech Stack

 - n8n
 - Google Sheets API
 - Gmail API
 - Conditional Logic (If / Switch)
 - Workflow Automation

 ---

 ## Business Impact

 This system reduces manual lead filtering, improves response time, and demonstrates how workflow automation can support scalable sales operations.

 ---

+## How to Use

+1. Import the `workflow.json` file into n8n.
+2. Connect your Google Sheets and Gmail credentials.
+3. Adjust qualification thresholds if needed.
+4. Activate the workflow.

+---

 ## Author

 Salma Alahmad